dgrove-oss/dgrove-oss.github.io/_pages/about.md

 + I co-led the X10 Project.
 X10 is an object-oriented programming language with integrated support for fine-grained concurrency and distribution.
 Although originally designed for supercomputers, X10 provides scalable performance and programmer productivity on a variety of systems ranging from single multi-core machines, to the cloud, to high-end HPC-style clusters.

-+ I was a member of the Metronome Project, which developed the real-time Java garbage collection technology that became the basis for IBM's WebSphere Real Time product.
++ I was a member of the Metronome Project, which developed the real-time garbage collection technology for Java that became the basis for IBM's WebSphere Real Time product.

-+ I am part of the [Jikes RVM](https://jikesrvm.org/) open source community, serving on the Jikes RVM core team and steering committee.
++ I was a member of the [Jikes RVM](https://jikesrvm.org/) open source community, serving on the Jikes RVM core team and steering committee.
 Jikes RVM grew out of the Jalapeño research project at IBM.
 I worked on the Jalapeño optimizing compiler, adaptive optimization system, and other aspects of the VM runtime.

 Many of the software artifacts I use in my research are open source.
 For more information on my contributions to open source, follow [dgrove-oss](https://github.com/dgrove-oss) on GitHub.